 Note: Sometimes it is difficult to determine the status of the eye just from a genetic test and determine whether a horse has any genetic abnormalities.
 As seen above, sometimes the eye can look abnormal and "buggy".
 This is also not an exact science.
 A veterinary optometrist/ surgeon or eye specialist should be able to examine the eye and determine what structures are abnormal.
 If there is any question seek veterinary assistance.

 Abnormalities also do not prohibit the horse from experiencing a riding career.
 Many affected horses go on to ride down the trail.
 However, an owner must note that symptoms MAY OR MAY NOT progress as a horse ages (considering there could be other underlying conditions- i.e. Uvetis or injury).
 Knowing your horses exact conditions will assist you in your relationship with an affected animal.

 There is not a genetic test for MCOA gene however we can test for silver genes.

 Each side of the square represents the two genes 1 horse could produce in a single silver carrier.
 Inside the square represents possible genetic make up of offspring.
-Each possibility has a likelihood of 25% when two single silvers are crossed.
+Each possibility has a likelihood of 25% when two single-silvers are crossed.
 When using a ZZ individual you are 50% -100% likely to create double silver offspring.

 Silver Dapple or Chocolate- Refers to the phenotype of the horse or the silver dapple gene

 Genotype- genetic make up; consists of two genes or alleles that can be passed to offspring.

 Phenotype- what the animal physically displays i.e. color